sympy/sympy/doc/src/tutorial/calculus.rst

 Integrals
 =========

-To compute an integral, use the ``integrate`` command.
+To compute an integral, use the ``integrate`` function.
 There are two kinds of integrals, definite and indefinite.
-To compute an indefinite integral, just pass the variable after the expression.
+To compute an indefinite integral, that is, an antiderivative, or primitive, just pass the variable after the expression.

     >>> integrate(cos(x), x)
     sin(x)

 ``integrate`` can compute multiple integrals.
-Just pass the variables.
+Just pass the variables in order.

     >>> integrate(x**2*y, x, y)
      3  2